chrismurrph/default-db-format/README.md

 A **false positive** is where `check` leads you think the state has attained 'default db format' when it has not.

 With a **false negative** issues will be reported where there are none.

+##### Internal version

+The current internal version is 15.
+Makes sense for when dealing with snapshots.
+15 goes with "0.1.0".
+Is displayed by the HUD.